SeaweedFS Setup

 - Navigate to

-http://localhost:23646/in your browser - Log in with the password you generated earlier
+http://localhost:23646/in a browser - Log in with the password generated earlier

 - In the sidebar, go to Object Store > Users